squeakycheese75/redact/README.md

-# Redactly
+# Redact

-Redactly
+Redact

 ##### Example

-To use Redactly, with logrus
+To use Redact, with logrus

 ```go
 package main